krei-systems/krei-systems.github.io/content/vide.md

           </div>
           <div class="resource-content">
             <h3 class="resource-title">Unmanned Aircraft Systems</h3>
-            <p class="resource-description">A UAS with <i>Krei Vide</i> lightens the operator's workload, improves situational awareness, and enhances UA cooperation. <i>Krei Vide</i> interacts with the pilot, providing more capabilities, improving human-UA cooperation, and reducing operator frustration.
+            <p class="resource-description">A UAS with Krei Vide lightens the operator's workload, improves situational awareness, and enhances UA cooperation.
+Krei Vide interacts with the pilot, providing more capabilities, improving human-UA cooperation, and reducing operator frustration.
 The goal is not to replace the pilot with Krei Vide but to provide a better understanding and awareness of the current situation and even in the event of the pilot's loss of control, the augmented automation is trustworthy to complete the task it was given.</p>
           </div>
         </div>
         <!-- Defense Resource -->